jbpease/mvftools/README.md

 Pease JB and BK Rosenzweig.
 2016.
 "Encoding Data Using Biological Principles: the Multisample Variant Format for Phylogenomics and Population Genomics" *IEEE/ACM Transactions on Computational Biology and Bioinformatics*.
 In press. http://www.dx.doi.org/10.1109/tcbb.2015.2509997

 ## Requirements:
-MVFtools requires Python 2.7+ or Python 3.x, but can be run on any operating system.
+MVFtools requires **Python 3.x** (will not work on Python 2.x), but can be run on any operating system.

 Programs within MVFtools have specific dependencies as follows (\* denotes non-Python program):
 * mvf_chromoplot.py: [PIL](http://www.pythonware.com/products/pil/), [Scipy](http://www.scipy.org/)